nicolad/crypto-scanner-agent/README.md

 - `sentiment` showcases running several extraction agents in parallel.
 - `calculator` illustrates using DeepSeek tools for simple arithmetic.
+- `token_checker` verifies cryptocurrency symbols with a DeepSeek agent.
 - `nautilus_example` demonstrates a placeholder integration with [Nautilus Trader](https://github.com/nautilus-trader/nautilus-trader).
 Enable the `nautilus` feature to compile this binary.